For the Adult Children of Emotionally Immature Parents

 • Make peace with disappointing them, so you can stop disappointing yourself

 Therapy can give you a place to unpack what hasn’t worked, clarify what matters most, and develop a plan for responding when your parent ignores your limits.
-If therapy isn’t the right fit, there are still resources that can support you in doing this work.

 Your Family Dynamics Shape More Than Just That One Relationship

-Your relationship with your parent has likely impacted how you relate to other people—romantic partners, friends, colleagues, even your own children.
+Your relationship with your parent has likely impacted how you relate to other people: romantic partners, friends, colleagues, even your own children.

 It’s worth exploring how your upbringing has shaped:

-• How you communicate—or avoid communicating—your needs
+• How you communicate (or avoid communicating) your needs

 • How you define love, loyalty, and emotional safety